| About SFeditor.ca |

 In terms of non-fiction, he has co-edited (with Gerald Taylor), a popular first year textbook, Thinking About Teaching: An Introduction and produced a number of educational websites in the "Tigana learns about..." series.

-His most recent book chapters were on the student construction of the demands of academic writing; using blogs as research tool and data; the Introduction/Afterword to H. A. Hargreaves' North By 2000+; "Gadallah and Canadian Space Opera" in The Legend of Sarah; and the forward to Curious if True: The Fantastic in Literature.
-Currently in press for 2015 is "Estate Planning for Authors" in Writing After Retirement: Tips by Successful Retired Authors from Scarecrow Press.
+His most recent book chapters were on the student construction of the demands of academic writing; using blogs as research tool and data; the Introduction/Afterword to H. A. Hargreaves' North By 2000+; "Gadallah and Canadian Space Opera" in The Legend of Sarah; the forward to Curious if True: The Fantastic in Literature and "Estate Planning for Authors" Chapter 8 in Writing After Retirement: Tips by Successful Retired Authors from Scarecrow Press.

 He is currently Senior Editor with Five Rivers, where he edits both fiction and non-fiction.
 Titles edited by Dr. Runté currently in press:

 Most freelance developmental editing is necessarily confidential, but a recent example of his acknowledged freelance copy editing is Dave Duncan's The Death of Nnanji, the long awaited fourth book of the Seventh Sword series (from E-Reads, April 2012).

 Dr. Runté was interviewed on the importance of editing on Mike Plested's Get Published podcast.
 The Totally Tesseracts column includes an interview on Dr. Runté's fiction; and here is a One minute video excerpt of Dr. Runté teaching and researching at UofL.

 He has also just finished the first draft of his own first novel, and will be the first to concede that editing a novel is a lot easier than writing one. (see the Writer, the Editor, and Human Nature to read about Robert's experience being on the author end of thorough editing.)